paesanilab/MBX/README.md

 After making sure that i-pi is working on yor machine:
 ```
 cd plugins/i-pi/src/main/
-export CU_HOME="FULL/PATH/TO/CLUSTERS/ULTIMATE/HOME"
+export MBX_HOME="FULL/PATH/TO/CLUSTERS/ULTIMATE/HOME"
 make
 ```

 A new file will be generated in `../../bin/`, called `driver`.
 Now we can run MD using i-pi.
-Go to the i-pi test folder in clusters_ultimate:
+Go to the i-pi test folder in MBX:
 ```
-cd $CU_HOME/plugins/i-pi/test/MD/3h2o/100K/1-nvt/
+cd $MBX_HOME/plugins/i-pi/test/MD/3h2o/100K/1-nvt/
 ```

 This folder contains 5 files: